kfiron/kfiron.github.io/_posts/2017-02-24-Don't-abuse-json-with-frameworks.markdown

 The problem is that develoeprs trying to be too smart, and trying to make our life easier, they thinks that they can make our life aasier.
 </p>

-#  give the following json for users api
+#  given the following json for users api
 {% highlight json %}

     {